jmhutchison/QGIS-Training-Manual/basic_map/symbology.rst

 |moderate| |FA| Symbol layer types
 -------------------------------------------------------------------------------

+To continue with the exercise, open your original map again.

 In addition to setting fill colors and using predefined patterns, you can use different symbol layer types entirely.
 The only type we've been using up to now